 School to school exchanges

-Things schools might like to consider when establishing an exchange programme and choosing an exchange partner school include:
+Your school might like to consider the following factors when establishing an exchange programme and choosing an exchange partner school.

 - Do you have the time, resources and funds to establish and maintain the school relationships, and to support both inbound and outbound students?